chevron icon chevron icon chevron icon

 Question 3:

-The pie chart below shows the favourite subjects of the pupils in a class.
+The pie chart diagram below shows the favourite subjects of the pupils in a class.
 How many pupils chose Mathematics as their favourite subject?

 pie chart shows the favourite subjects of the pupils in a class